gamesbook/protograf/README.md

 ![protograf](logo.png "protograf logo")

-__protograf__ is a utility written in Python for designing and creating simple, regular, graphical outputs in PDF (or PNG/GIF/SVG) format via a script.
+__protograf__ is a utility written in Python for creating simple, regular, graphical designs in PDF (or PNG/GIF/SVG) format via a script.

 __protograf__  has been primarily created to handle the prototyping of cards, counters, tiles and boards for board games, including hexagonal grids, but can